dimastopel/dimastopel.github.io/about.md

 tags: about
 ---

 My name is Dima Stopel.
-I am a VP of R&D and co-founder of [Twistlock](https://www.twistlock.com).
-Previously I was working at Microsoft, Deutsche Telekom, and couple of other companies.
+I am the VP of R&D and co-founder of [Twistlock](https://www.twistlock.com).
+Previously I worked at Microsoft, Deutsche Telekom, and couple of other companies.

-I am a software engineeer and a geek.
-I am mostly interested in security, cryptography, machine learning, and math.
+I am a software engineer and a geek.
+I am mostly interested in cryptography, machine learning, and math.